-The option -Wincomplete-patterns (page 81) warns about places where a pattern-match might fail at runtime.
-The function g below will fail when applied to non-empty lists, so the compiler will emit a warning about this when -Wincomplete-patterns (page 81) is enabled.
+The option -Wincomplete-patterns (page 83) warns about places where a patternmatch might fail at runtime.
+The function g below will fail when applied to non-empty lists, so the compiler will emit a warning about this when -Wincomplete-patterns (page 83) is enabled.

-'''

-q[] = 2
+g [] = 2

-'''

 This option isn't enabled by default because it can be a bit noisy, and it doesn't always indicate a bug in the program.
-However, it's generally considered good practice to cover all the cases in your functions, and it is switched on by -W (page 75).
+However, it's generally considered good practice to cover all the cases in your functions, and it is switched on by -W (page 77).